edx/pa11ycrawler/README.md

 Running Tests
 =============

-This project has tests for the pipeline functions, where are where the main functionality of this crawler lives.
+This project has tests for the pipeline functions, where the main functionality of this crawler lives.
 To run those tests, run `py.test` or `make test`.
 You can also run `scrapy check edx` to test that the scraper is scraping data correctly.